What makes great ductwork? A ductwork design that keeps indoor air quality high and building occupants comfortable.

-Ductwork can have an enormous effect on your daily life.
-Because of this, you need to make sure that it's top quality.
-Here’s Kaempf & Harris’ suggestions on how to spot great commercial ductwork design:
+Commercial ductwork needs to be top quality.
+Here’s Kaempf & Harris’ advice on how to spot great commercial ductwork design.

-- It’s the right size.
-Many contractors can make the mistake of not considering the type of air conditioning system your building has, load requirements for different rooms, where ducts and equipment are located, and the materials used to construct them.
+It’s the right size.
+Many contractors don't consider the type of commercial air conditioning system.
+They also don't consider load requirements for different rooms, the location of ducts and equipment, and construction materials.

-All of these factors affect the proper sizing of your ducts, and getting it wrong often means your ductwork is most likely undersized.
+These factors affect the proper sizing of commercial ductwork.
+If these factors aren't considered, it often means the ductwork is undersized.

-If your contractor installs a brand-new duct system when installing new equipment, you’re in good hands.
-In most cases, the ductwork needs to be bigger than originally installed to make room for free-flowing air.
+It's best if a contractor installs a brand-new duct system with new equipment.
+In most buildings, the ductwork needs to be bigger than the original ductwork.
+This makes room for free-flowing air.

-By doing one large project, the contractor is ensuring that the air conditioning ductwork isn’t leaking, works well with the existing cooling unit, and is sized correctly.
+By doing one large project, the contractor ensures that the air conditioning ductwork isn’t leaking.
+They also ensure that it works well with the existing cooling unit and is sized correctly.

-- The runs are the right length.
-If the location of equipment and HVAC ductwork design are optimized during the planning phase, the equipment will match in distance to the space that needs to be cooled.
+The runs are the right length.
+During the planning phase, the location of equipment and HVAC ductwork design need to be optimized.
+This ensures that the equipment matches the distance to the space that needs to be cooled.

-This increases the system’s ability to move conditioned air into hard-to-reach areas, resulting in no troublesome hot and cold spots.
+This also increases the system’s ability to move conditioned air into hard-to-reach areas.
+Runs help reduce or eliminate troublesome hot and cold spots.

-- The bends aren’t too sharp.
-If the bends in the ductwork aren’t too sharp or too numerous, the system increases the amount of air that reaches the space to be cooled.
+The bends aren’t too sharp.
+If bends in the commercial ductwork aren’t too sharp or numerous, the system increases the amount of air that reaches the space to be cooled.

-In most cases, a radial design that puts the HVAC equipment in the center with ductwork radiating outward is a common and effective design.
-You can also ask about a trunk-and-branch design, which works well.
+In most cases, a radial design puts the HVAC equipment in the center with ductwork radiating outward.
+A trunk-and-branch design also works well for commercial ductwork.

-- You’ve looked at every option.
-To make your commercial building more pleasant, a contractor will explain every ductwork and HVAC option to you, including a thick media filter, HEPA filtration, an electronic air cleaner, programmable thermostat, electrostatic filter, and ultraviolet germicidal light.
+You saw every option.
+A great commercial contractor explains every ductwork and HVAC option.
+This can include a thick media filter, HEPA filtration, electronic air cleaner, programmable thermostat, electrostatic filter, and ultraviolet germicidal light.

-- Return vents are everywhere.
-To maintain balanced air pressure and movement, the duct system needs return and air supply vents (also called grilles) for air in the room to be pulled back into the HVAC system.
+Return vents are everywhere.
+To maintain balanced air pressure and movement, the duct system needs return and air supply vents (also called grilles).
+This allows air in the room to be pulled back into the HVAC system.

-If you find return and air supply vents in commonly occupied rooms in the ceiling or on the floor, the return air supply is unrestricted.
-This helps lengthen the lifespan of the air conditioner’s blower fan that’s responsible for pulling air in.
+Return and air supply vents should be in commonly occupied rooms.
+They should be in the ceiling or on the floor to allow the return air supply to remain unrestricted.
+This lengthens the lifespan of an air conditioner’s blower fan, which pulls air in.

-- The workmanship is reputable.
+The workmanship is reputable.
 It’s possible for ducts to be assembled incorrectly, leaving air gaps and leaks.
-This mistake increases your energy bill because cooled air is wasted.
+This mistake increases the energy bill because cooled air is wasted.

-However, a worthwhile craftsman doesn’t take shortcuts.
+A worthwhile contractor doesn’t take shortcuts.
 They don’t enclose channels between floor joists or place grilles in out-of-sight areas.
-Hire a contractor who puts your occupants’ comfort and indoor air quality as their No. 1 priority.
+Hire a contractor who puts the building occupants’ comfort and indoor air quality as top priorities.

-Great ductwork allows your building’s HVAC equipment to run quietly and smoothly while keeping your occupants comfortable and healthy.
+Great ductwork allows commercial HVAC equipment to run quietly and smoothly.
+It also keeps occupants comfortable and healthy.
 For more on this product, download Kaempf & Harris’ Guide To Air Conditioning Ductwork by clicking on the button below: